 - Demonstrate an understanding of the enabling information technologies (IT) that organizations worldwide are using to develop and sustain a strategic and competitive position in the marketplace.

 - Demonstrate knowledge about the benefits and drawbacks to adopting and using these information technologies.

 - Students with a major or a minor in Information Systems will be able to demonstrate their understanding of information technology by applying their technical knowledge and skills to provide a practical solution to a business problem, business need or business opportunity.
-The Information Systems co-op program is offered to juniors during their spring semester.
+The Information Systems co-op program is offered to students in their junior or senior years.
 Students work full-time (35 hours/week) for an organization after a formal interview process that takes place during the fall term.
 In addition, the student attends special seminars and workshops on campus to integrate the co-op experience with our business curriculum.
-The co-op is an intensive 12-credit learning experience.
+The co-op is an intensive 9-credit learning experience.

 More than just a major

 The Information Systems internship program is offered to students during the summer between their junior and senior year.
 This is also a full-time commitment, but only for the summer.
 The summer internship is a 3-credit learning experience.